-Dr. Lichtman is an Associate Professor of Anesthesiology at the Weill Cornell Medical College where he specializes in the anesthetic care of patients undergoing complex cardiovascular and aortic surgery.
-He is board-certified as a Diplomate of the American Board of Anesthesiology, and he holds subspecialty certification in Perioperative Transesophageal Echocardiography from the National Board of Echocardiography.
-In additon, Dr. Lichtman is a Fellow of both the American Society of Echocardiography and the American Academy of Wilderness Medicine.
+Dr. Lichtman is a Professor of Anesthesiology and Chief of General Anesthesiology at the Weill Cornell Medical College where he specializes in the anesthetic care of patients undergoing complex cardiovascular and aortic surgery.
+Dr. Lichtman is board-certified as a Diplomate of the American Board of Anesthesiology and holds subspecialty certification in Perioperative Transesophageal Echocardiography from the National Board of Echocardiography.
+He is a Fellow of the American Society of Echocardiography and the American Academy of Wilderness Medicine.

-He is a past member of the American Society of Anesthesiologists Committee on Trauma and Emergency Preparedness and his teaching interests include: cardiothoracic anesthesiology, trauma, and training medical and military personal in disaster medicine and weapons of mass destruction.
+His teaching interests include cardiothoracic anesthesiology, trauma, and training medical and military personnel in disaster medicine and weapons of mass destruction.

-A summary of Dr. Lichtman's Education and Training is listed as following:
+A summary of Dr. Lichtman's Education and Training is listed as follows: